Sublimation vs Infusible Ink

 No, infusible ink and sublimation are not the same thing.
 Although both methods involve the use of heat and pressure to transfer designs onto various surfaces, the actual process and materials used are different.

-Sublimation involves the use of a sublimation printer and sublimation ink to produce designs on special sublimation paper.
+Sublimation printing involves the use of a sublimation printer and sublimation ink to produce designs on special sublimation paper.
 The designs are then transferred onto the final product using a heat press.
 Sublimation is typically used on polyester, polymer-coated items, ceramic, and metal.

 The final result is a design that is infused into the fibers of the material, resulting in a long-lasting and high-quality transfer.